yuanyuanxiang/Go_DllLoader/README.md

 In this case `KernelService.dll` has downloaded a new version named `KernelService.new`.
 So the program will load new library!

 I develop this program for another project [SimpleRemoter](https://github.com/yuanyuanxiang/SimpleRemoter) .

+## Changelog

+[2025/01/23]

+Allow running only one program at the same time.
+However this change causes Windows Defender report virus!